-Section 5.1 Angles of Triangles Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.1 Students will classify triangles by eiden and angles Warm-Up: Basic: 3, 11, 17, 21, 25 Students will find interior and substance and angles.
-Cumulative Fractice.
-Infuling all angle measure when two parallel ines are cut by a transversal Proficient: 8, 18, 22, 26, 42 triangles.
-Ines to find missing angle measures Advanced: 22, 26, 41, 51, 53 Starting Options: Before students arrive, cut out large models of triangles.
+Section 5.1 Angles of Triangles Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.1 Students will classify triangles by sides and angles.
+Warm-Up: Basic: 3, 11, 17, 21, 25 Students will find interior and exterior angle measures of Cumulative Practice: finding an angle measure when two parallel ines are cut by a transversal Prerequisite Skills Practice: using properties of perpendicular Proficient: 8, 18, 22, 26, 42 triangles. lines to find missing angle measures Advanced: 22, 26, 41, 51, 53 Starting Options: Before students arrive, cut out large models of triangles.
 Laminate them to use them throughout the year for different discussions.
 There is a sample of triangles on page T-231 in the Teaching Edition.
 Ask for seven volunteers.
 Hand each of them a triangle.
 Have students sort the triangles by angle measure and then by side length.
 Ask the students what they have in common.
 Then explain that in today's lesson the vocabulary of triangles will be reviewed, and students will prove their conjecture about the sum of the interior angles of a triangle.

-Section 5.2 Congruent Polygons Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.2 Students will identify and use corresponding parts.
-Warm-Up: Cumulative Practice: solving algebraically for a value when two Basic: 3, 9, 11, 13, 15 Students will use the Third Angles Theorem.
-Students will use the Third Angles Theorem.parallel lines are cut by a transversal Prerequisite Skills Practice: using similar triangles to find a missing value Proficient: 4, 10, 14, 16, 23 Advanced: 10, 14, 16, 22, 24 Starting Options: Tell students about an antique patchwork quilt that you purchased recently that needs a bit of repair.
+Section 5.2 Congruent Polygons Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.2 Students will identify and use Warm-Up: Basic: 3, 9, 11, 13, 15 corresponding parts.
+Students will use the Third Angles Theorem.
+Prerequisite Skills Practice: using similar triangles to find a Proficient: 4, 10, 14, 16, 23 Angles medicin.
+Advanced: 10, 14, 16, 22, 24 Starting Options: Tell students about an antique patchwork quilt that you purchased recently that needs a bit of repair.
 There are several triangular pieces, each different from the others, that are worn and need to be replaced.
 Ask students what a quilt restorer would need to measure in order to repair the quilt.

-Section 5.3 Prove Triangles Congruent by SAS Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.3 Students will use the Side-Angle-Side (SAS) Congruence Theorem.
-Students will solve real-life problems.
-Warm-Up: Cumulative Practice: proving theorems about perpendicular lines Prerequisite Skills Practice: naming segments Starting Options: Pose the following problem to get students thinking about triangles.
+Section 5.3 Prove Triangles Congruent by SAS Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.3 Students will use the Side-Angle-Side (SAS) Warm-Up: Cumulative Practice: proving theorems about perpendicular Basic: 3, 9, 11, 15, 19 Congruence Theorem. • Students will solve real-life lines Prerequisite Skills Practice: naming segments Proficient: 10, 16, 22, 24, 26 problems.
+Starting Options: Advanced: 14, 16, 22, 26, 29 Pose the following problem to get students thinking about triangles.
 Tell students to draw six segments of equal length to form a closed figure that contains eight equilateral triangles.
 Give students time to fool around with the problem.
 There is one solution on page T-245 in the Teaching Edition.
-The figure has six small equilateral triangles and two large equilateral triangles, for a total Basic: 3, 9, 11, 15, 19 Proficient: 10, 16, 22, 24, 26 Advanced: 14, 16, 22, 26, 29
+The figure has six small equilateral triangles and two large equilateral triangles, for a total of eight equilateral triangles.

 Section 5.4 Equilateral and Isosceles Triangles Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 5.4 Students will use the Base Angles Theorem.
 Warm-Up: Cumulative Practice: using the corresponding angles converse Basic: 5, 9, 11, 13, 23 Students will use isosceles and equilateral triangles.
 Prerequisite Skills Practice: finding the missing angle measures in triangles Proficient: 6, 8, 14, 23, 38 Advanced: 14, 22, 24, 37, 41 Starting Options: Isosceles and equilateral triangles appear in many figures that students will study in art and architecture.
-Tell students that more congruent sides or angles.
+Tell students that in this lesson they will learn properties of triangles that have two or more congruent sides or angles.